-In recommending the extent of designation, we have considered whether powers of exclusion under s1 (5A) of the 1990 act are appropriate, and consider that they are with regard to the steel roof rails, lamp posts, air conditioning units, the automatic doors, the steel handrails, and the modern timber decking to the north courtyard of Derwent College.
-Internally, the powers of exclusion are appropriate with regard to the fixtures and fittings within the study bedrooms and flats, communal kitchens, laundry rooms, showers and bathrooms, lecture room and offices, as well as those within the kitchen and servery.
-The café bar and dining hall were refurbished in the 2010s and the powers of exclusions are also appropriate to these later fixtures and fittings, in addition to the modern reception desks and disabled lift.
-This is clear in the proposed List entry.
+In recommending the extent of designation, we have considered whether powers of exclusion under s1 (5A) of the 1990 act are appropriate, and consider that they are with regard to the music room, the telephone exchange block, as well as the steel roof rails, air conditioning units, the automatic doors, the steel handrails, pergola, and the modern timber decking to the north courtyard of the former Langwith College.
+Internally, the powers of exclusion are appropriate with regard to the fixtures and fittings within the study bedrooms and flats, communal kitchens, laundry rooms, showers and bathrooms, computer rooms, seminar room and offices, as well as those within the kitchen and audio-visual centre.
+The café and bar within the former foyer and the hall were refurbished in the 2010s and the powers of exclusion are also appropriate to these later fixtures and fittings, in addition to the disabled lifts.